 Happy Chinese New Year!

 MESSAGE FROM THE PRIME MINISTER

-With these thoughts in mind, I send my best wishes to everyone taking part in this year’s festivities, and hope you and your families enjoy a safe and prosperous New Year.
+With these thoughts in mind, and in a warm spirit of friendship, I send my best wishes to everyone attending this year’s Melbourne Chinatown Chinese New Year Festival and hope you have a wonderful celebration.